- Daniel Craig

 Skyfall filming location: Bond follows hitman Patrice into the ‘Shanghai’ hi-rise: Broadgate Tower, Primrose Street, London

 Bond follows his quarry from the airport to the highrise block where a hit has been organised.
 You can see the striking X-braced office block just to the north of London’s Liverpool Street Station.
-It’ the Primrose Street entrance to Broadgate Tower, 201 Bishopsgate, EC2, and currently the fourth tallest building in the capital.
+It’s the Primrose Street entrance to Broadgate Tower, 201 Bishopsgate, EC2, and currently the fourth tallest building in the capital.
+It stands directly opposite the highrise ‘Moscow’ office of Russian oligarch Viktor Cherevin (Kenneth Branagh) in Jack Ryan: Shadow Recruit.

 From a fake Shanghai, a handy poker chip leads Bond to the ‘Golden Dragon Casino’ in an equally fake ‘Macao’.
 The club doesn’t exist outside of Pinewood Studio where even the dazzling exterior, with its bridge, its 300 floating lanterns and 30-foot high dragon heads, was created in the studio’s Paddock Tank.